dbt-labs/dbt-utils/README.md

 ```

 #### deduplicate ([source](macros/sql/deduplicate.sql))
-This macro returns the sql required to remove duplicate rows from a model or source.
+This macro returns the sql required to remove duplicate rows from a model, source, or CTE.

 **Args:**
  - `relation` (required): a [Relation](https://docs.getdbt.com/reference/dbt-classes#relation) (a `ref` or `source`) or string which identifies the model to deduplicate.
  - `group_by` (required): column names (or expressions) to use to identify a set/window of rows out of which to select one as the deduplicated row.
- - `order_by` (optional, default=none): column names (or expressions) that determine the priority order of which row should be chosen if there are duplicates (comma-separated string).
+ - `order_by` (required): column names (or expressions) that determine the priority order of which row should be chosen if there are duplicates (comma-separated string).
- - `relation_alias` (optional, default=none): DEPRECATED - string to select from which references a `ref`, `source` or CTE which contains the same columns as `relation`.

 **Usage:**